Women in Tech and Science: Why Hiring Female Coders is not an Easy Task

 So we’ve reached that point: we would like more women, and we even need more women on board, but the pipeline is not producing an even flow of candidates of different genders.
 We still see ourselves as supporters of the cause of women in tech, not because we employ a great deal of females, but because we are actively engaged in grass-roots organizations and causes that are trying to affect positive change for the future.

 We’ve been active supporters and contributors to Django Girls for a number of years.
 Through mentoring at local events, we’ve seen how weekend workshops can help women of all ages build their first websites and fall in love with coding.
+For more insights on empowering women in tech, check out our reflections on the European Women in Tech Conference in Amsterdam.

 There are also a whole range of other female-focused initiatives around the world aimed at either getting girls into coding or empowering them once they reach the industry.
 Here are just a few: